 - It starts when you pay your bill

 CoServ tracks how much electricity you use and pay for throughout the year.
-Each payment you make is your contribution to the day-to-day operation costs of your electric cooperative.
+Included in each payment you make is your contribution to the day-to-day operation costs of your electric cooperative.

 - Recording and reporting

-Like all companies, at the end of each year we calculate our annual margin (profit).
-But because we are a cooperative, we divide this margin proportionally by the amount of electricity each member (customer) uses throughout the year and report to each of you what your share is.
-This is called a Capital Credit allocation.
+Like all companies, at the end of each year, we calculate our annual margin (excess revenue).
+But because CoServ Electric is a cooperative, we divide this margin proportionally by the amount of electricity each Member uses throughout the year and report to each of you what your share is.
+This is called a Capital Credit Allocation.

 - Where’s the money?